 - To keep yourself hydrated, you must have water bottles and a cooler to stay protected from the sun.

-- For marketing strategies, business cards and flyers or brochures should be included in your business to enhance your local area’s brand awareness.
+- For marketing strategies, business cards and flyers or brochures, Google My Business listing, and social media marketing should be included in your business to enhance your local area’s brand awareness.